xsol05/xsol05.github.io/content/posts/009-learnings-from-year-one.md

 When you first begin your career, it’s easy to think of yourself as just “the intern” or “the junior”.

-You might not feel comfortable speaking up in meetings as you may feel your opinions aren’t valid, or you may not pick up certain tasks as you may think it’s beyond your ability.
+You might not feel comfortable speaking up in meetings as you may feel your opinions aren’t valid, or you may not pick up certain tasks as you may think they're beyond your ability.

 However you don’t have to label yourself.
 Everyone starts somewhere.
 All the seniors were once juniors, and soon there will be juniors after you.